Updates about the pre-1975 service pensions injustice

 Parliamentary Command 945 is a prerogative instrument.
 The Scheme rules are set out in "Prerogative Instruments" that derive their authority from Her Majesty The Queen and are not subject to the approval, annulment or amendment by Parliament.
 For the Royal Navy and Royal Marines ..."

-That looks quite official at first glance, but on closer inspection doesn't even read like a coherent paragraph.
-Part of it is from a parliament library briefing - not from an "Armed Forces Pension Scheme" at all.
-And the sentence reading "Parliamentary Command 945 is a prerogative instrument" has been 'added'.
+Their quote looks quite official at first glance, but on closer inspection doesn't even read like a coherent paragraph.
+Part of it is from a parliament library briefing - not from an "Armed Forces Pension Scheme" at all; and the controversial first sentence has been "added" by an unknown hand.

 The true, non-legislative, status of those Government publications known as "Command Papers" is not difficult to check.
 Command Papers are technically presented to Parliament by Royal Command, but their contents are not commands.